 Parents are welcome to contact general and special educators at any time.
 Each teacher has a phone line, an email address and website.
-We encourage the communication so that we can provide the best opportunity for your student.
+We encourage communication so that we can provide the best opportunity for your student.
 If you have concerns, please contact the teacher and your child's assigned intervention specialist.
 We pride ourselves on developing and improving our programs based on the requests and feedback we receive from parents.

 Report cards and interim reports are sent home quarterly.
 Special education students receive both a special education and a regular report card.
 St. Ignatius also offers an online grading system so that parents can login to a secure website and view current grades.
-Students participating in a state scholarship program are monitored by their resident school district through a secure web portal operated by the state of Ohio for the purposes of maintaining scholarship applications, related documents and student progress.
+Special education progress is reported using the Ohio Department of Education (ODE) parent portal.

-Parents of students on a state scholarship are strongly encouraged to set up their own access to the parent portal of scholarship system.
+Parents of students on a state scholarship are strongly encouraged to set up their own access to the parent portal of the scholarship system.
 Directions for signing up for access will be provided at the time a student applies, and is also available on the Exceptional Learners page of the school website.
 Parents can use the parent portal to download a copy of a student's IEP or ETR, view progress reports or scholarship invoicing.
 Help with setting up access to the portal is available from the St. Ignatius technology team.